asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 Pair programming accelerates knowledge acquisition on teams.
 Onboarding new developers happens quickly.
 Instead of working in isolation and getting feedback after going too far in the wrong direction new team members are getting immediate real-time feedback on their work.

 Learning curves begin to flatten on these teams as members level each other up on the various skills and technologies needed to address their customer's problems.
 Knowledge travels throughout the team incredibly quickly.
-Teams who switch pairs at least once per day (or sometimes even more) realize these benefits at an even faster pace.
+Teams who switch pairs at least once per day (or sometimes more) realize these benefits at an even quicker pace.

 ### Promiscuous Pairing